Advancing sustainable urban development

 About the exam

 The exam was constructed by experts in GHG emissions inventory accounting and is intended to test a candidate’s competency to perform the job functions of an Urban Greenhouse Inventory Specialist.
 Learn more.

-Download the Urban Greenhouse Gas Inventory Specialist Candidate Handbook for exam policies and procedures.
+The Urban Greenhouse Gas Inventory Specialist Candidate Handbook covers current exam eligibility, renewal requirements and policies and procedures for the exam.
 The exam draws on the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories.